Anti-Zeno purification of spin baths by quantum probe measurements: Results

+The dephasing (decoherence) time $T_2$ can be stretched by dynamical control of $S$ aimed at minimizing the noise effects.
+A common (but not always optimal) example of such control is dynamical - decoupling (DD) that uses pulse sequences \cite{ref35,ref38,ref39,ref37,ref66} to shift the spectral response of the system beyond that of the bath, but is blind to the bath spectrum \cite{ref35,ref37,ref38,ref39}.
+An alternative is the bath-optimal minimal-energy control (BOMEC) strategy that employs quasi-continuous control to anti-correlate the system and the bath spectra, thereby taking advantage of the gaps and dips encountered in diverse bath spectra \cite{ref42}.

-Here we set out to overcome the limitations of any form of conventional dynamical control of $S$, be it DD or BOMEC: (i) the extremely high rate of pulses required to effectively control decoherence in the high- temperature or broad-band (white noise) limit of B, which are properties that cannot be affected by conventional control; (ii) the need to maintain the dynamical control during the time that other (quantum-logic or quantum- sensing) operations are performed on the qubits of interest (although this difficulty can be mitigated by appropriate control \cite{ref67}.
-To this end, we resort to unconventional bath control via conditional measurements of the probe.
+Here we set out to overcome the inherent limitations of any form of conventional dynamical control of $S$, be it DD or BOMEC: (i) the high rate of pulses required to effectively control decoherence in the high- temperature or broad-band (white noise) limit of $B$, which are properties that cannot be affected by conventional dynamical control; (ii) the need to maintain the dynamical control during the time that other, quantum-logic or quantum-sensing operations, are performed on the qubits of interest (although this difficulty can be mitigated by appropriate control \cite{ref67}).
+To overcome these limitations, we resort to unconventional bath control via conditional selective measurements of the probe.